zwd163/AutoTrader/README.md

 - [CryptoBots](https://github.com/kieran-mackle/cryptobots) has been released along with version `1.0.0`, offering ready-to-trade crypto strategies from the command line
 - Version 0.7 has been released, adding integrations with [CCXT](https://github.com/ccxt/ccxt) crypto exchanges.
 Many more powerful upgrades too.
 - AutoTrader has been featured in GitClone's recent article, [*Top Crypto Trader Open-Source Projects on Github*](https://gitclone.dev/top-crypto-trader-open-source-projects-on-github/).
+Note that I have split the processes above into three indicators.
+There are some parameters which can be used to tune the sensitivity of each, but I will just give a brief overview of how to use them to reproduce the results above.
+They are also commented in the code itself.
+The indicators are:

+find_swings(): to detect the reversal levels.
+This function accepts OHLC data and indicator data sources.
+If you pass in the data from an indicator (ie. a 1D array), use the data_type='other' input parameter to specify that it is not OHLC data.
+This function will return a DataFrame with columns Highs, Lows, Last and Trend.
+The first three contain the values of the data source at high swings, low swings and the most recent swing, respectively.
+The Trend column contains 1 when there is an implied uptrend, and -1 when there is an implied downtrend.

+classify_swings(): to classify the swing levels as higher-highs, lower-lows, lower-highs and higher-lows.
+The main input to this function is the DataFrame output of find_swings().
+The output is another DataFrame with columns "HH", "LL", "LH" and "HL".

+detect_divergence(): to compare the classified swings of two data sources (for example, price data and RSI).
+This function requires two "classified swings" DataFrames as inputs, as outputted from the classify_swings() function.
+It will then return a DataFrame with True/False columns titled 'regularBull', 'regularBear', 'hiddenBull', and 'hiddenBear', corresponding to the regular and hidden divergences detected.

+I have also wrapped all of the indicators above into a single indicator, autodetect_divergence.
+The inputs to this functions are the OHLC data and the indicator data.
+It will return the same thing as detect_divergence, described above.

+Hopefully this post was interesting and maybe gave someone some ideas.
+Please let me know if you have any suggestions or questions.
+Thanks for reading!
 ## Features
 - A feature-rich trading simulator, supporting [backtesting](https://autotrader.readthedocs.io/en/latest/features/backtesting.html) and papertrading.
 The 'virtual broker' allows you to test your strategies in a risk-free, simulated environment before going live.
 Capable